Vocal.media Review: 6 Ways to Make Money on Vocal

-It’s been a long-awaited feature that will soon be available in the creators’ settings.
-Once it’s introduced, you’ll be able to turn on and off comments for your stories.

-If you are new to Vocal, here is what the Vocal+ membership unlocks for creators.

 It’s been a long-awaited feature that is now available in the creators’ settings.
 From now on, you can turn on and off comments for your stories.

 If you are new to Vocal, here is what the Vocal+ membership unlocks for creators.